baamenabar/cv/cv.md

 ### Frameworks / CMSs

-Listed here only what I'm fluent with, the rest are pretty much the same.
+Listed here is only what I'm fluent in.
+I have working knowledge of many more.

 * Sencha Touch 2
 * jQuery